-You must complete Form W-2 and give Copies B, C, and 2 to your employee by January 31, 1997.
-You must send Copy A of Form W-2 to the Social Security Administration by February 28, 1997.
+You must complete Form W-2 and give Copies B, C, and 2 to your employee by February 2, 1998.
+You must send Copy A of Form W-2 with Form W-3, Transmittal of Wage and Tax Statements, to the Social Security Administration by March 2, 1998.

 Employee who leaves during the year.
-If an employee stops working for you before the end of 1996, you may file Form W-2 and provide copies to your employee immediately after you make your final payment of wages.
-You do not need to wait until 1997.
+If an employee stops working for you before the end of 1997, you may file Form W-2 and provide copies to your employee immediately after you make your final payment of wages.
+You do not need to wait until 1998.
 If the employee asks you for Form W-2, give it to him or her within 30 days after the request or the last wage payment, whichever is later.